gloriapul/61040-portfolio/assignments/assignment2.md

 > setHobby (user: User, hobby: String)
 >> requires the user to exist and for hobby to not already be active in set of hobbies\
 >> effects adds the user's hobby to set of hobbies and marks it as active or just marks hobby from inactive to active\
->> setCommunity also automatically called to add user to associated community with the same hobby name

-> setCommunity (user: User, community: String)
->> requires the user to exist and for community to not already be active in set of communities\
->> effects adds the user's community to set of communities and marks it as active or just marks community membership from inactive to active

 > closeHobby (user: User, hobby: String)
->> requires the user to exist and for hobby to be active and in set of hobbies\
+>> requires the user to exist and for hobby to be active in set of hobbies\
->> effects sets the hobby to inactive and removes user from associated community, marketing that status as inactive as well
+>> effects sets the hobby to inactive

 > closeProfile (user: User)
 >> requires user to exist in set of Users\